 Instead, it is a great idea to offer the squirrels their feeder, so that way you can still enjoy them in the garden, but on better terms.

 How To Keep Squirrels Away From The Birds Food?

 Here are the best ways to keep squirrels away from the bird food:

 There are poles you can get which to stop squirrels from getting to the actual feeding station.

 They can eat any food that may have fallen, but otherwise, they can’t get on to the station.

 You can get more heavy-duty options if you get a lot of bird traffic (or big fat wood pigeons!) or there are lightweight options which tend to be less of an issue for lawn installation.

-Place A Bird Feeder Away From Where Squirrels Can Jump
+3) Place A Bird Feeder Away From Squirrels Distance

 Spinning feeders work by detecting a squirrel has climbed on and spinning them off.
 These types of feeders can be quite dangerous for squirrels.